-Winter is known to be long in Canada.
-There the people there are even more happy about the first day in spring.
-On our last trip, we were lucky enough to enjoy the very day together with the residents of Ottawa, Ontario.
+Winter is long in Canada.
+The people there are all the more excited about the first day of spring.
+We were lucky enough to be able to enjoy that very day in Ottawa.

-Actually, we had planned to spend a few days in Ottawa on the return journey from British Columbia, to look at the museums of the city there.
-Finally - what else can you expect at the beginning of April than the still rather cold weather in a country that declared winter to be its peak season?
-One way or another was our expectation of our five-day stay in the capital of Canada, which has some of the best museums in the country.
-How different, however, should it be?
+Actually, we had planned to spend a few days in Ottawa on the return journey from British Columbia.
+We wanted to see the city's museums there.
+What can one expect in early April but still cold weather in a country that has declared winter its peak season.
+Such was our expectation of our stay in the capital of Canada.
+It also has some of the best museums in the country.
+But things turned out differently.

-It should, however, come differently than thought.
-Good, we were in Museum of Civilization, have ins War Museum and ins Diefenbunker Museum sniffed in, but all the other museums we had planned fell victim to the beautiful spring weather.
-This Sunday in April, we set off to explore the city, along with pretty much all the active residents of Ottawa.
-On the way we met young families, who enjoyed the first spring rays of the warming sun with their new born offspring.
-We watched families whose children sat down in front of the bronze women of the women's monument next to the parliament building, while their proud fathers called them camera or video.
-And we looked in astonishment at young men who used the first spring sun to jog around under Parliament Hill with flip-flops and shorts while we were still wearing a warm leather jacket and a windbreaker.
-Obviously, temperatures in Canada are different ...
+Well we were in Museum of Civilization, have ins War Museum and ins Diefenbunker Museum sniffed in.
+But all the other museums we set out to visit fell victim to the spring weather.
+On this Sunday in April we went to explore the city.
+On the way we met families enjoying the sun with their children.
+We observed families whose children sat on the laps of the women at the women's memorial next to the parliament building.
+Meanwhile, their fathers captured them on camera or video.
+We were amazed to see young men using the spring sun to jog under Parliament Hill in flip-flops and shorts.
+We also wore a warm leather jacket and a windbreaker.
+Apparently, the temperatures are felt differently in Canada.

 We are infected by the joy of life of the people in Ottawa and stroll along the Rideau Canal in the direction of Pointe Nepean, from which Samuel de Champlain looks out on the Ottawa River, on which ice floes still drift.
 With beautiful views of the Basilica of Notre Dame in the lower city of Ottawa, the National Gallery of Art, the Museum of Civilization on the other side of the Ottawa River, the imposing American Consulate and the elegant luxury Chateau Laurier we stroll to the bridge over the locks of the Rideau Canal and surround the spacious facilities of Parliament.
 Passing by statues of Canadian Prime Minister Sir Wilfried Laurier, who watches over the hotel named after him, and other political leaders of Canada, the path leads us around the Parliament building.
 On the way we discover an elegant equestrian statue of Queen Elizabeth II at a young age.
 She really looks good on horseback.